victoriacheng15/100daysofcode/r2-log.md

 - ☕ continued on bubble tea api project
     - connected to the mongodb
     - can add new teas
+- ☕ read chapter 7: project a robot
 - ☕ reviewed anki

 ## Day 4